Paul Deneve: Boards

-Deneve plays an active role in developing the economic and creative growth of the fashion and luxury goods sector.
 Since May 2012, he has been a member of the Executive Committee of the Fédération Française de la Couture, du Prêt-à-Porter des Couturiers et des Créateurs de Mode (English: French Federation of Fashion and of Ready-to-Wear of Couturiers and Fashion Designers), as well as a jury member for the ANDAM Fashion Awards.

 In 2008 he was elected member of the board of the Comité Colbert, the French luxury goods association, and was subsequently re-elected in June 2012.

 Deneve is an advisor to several Silicon Valley start-ups, and is a Sloan Fellow at Stanford University.

 Personal life

 Deneve is married with Anne-Sophie Deneve, an art collector.